 A minimum of ten years’ experience in a responsible lead management position engaged in the full project life cycle management of construction or renovation projects.
 The majority of this experience must be associated with work on buildings similar in complexity and sensitivity to those found in an institutional environment.

-A professional degree in Architecture or Engineering.
+A degree in Architecture or Engineering.

 Adept at implementing and expanding the use of construction management technology to facilitate effective communication, document archiving, scheduling and future facility management.